Aryanbrb/High-Speed-Board-RK3399/README.md

 # High-speed-Board-RK3399
-A high speed digital board design using RK3399 by Rockchip based on the High Speed Design course on Udemy by EsteemPCb aka Aviral Mishra.
+A high speed digital board design using RK3399 by Rockchip based on the High Speed Design course on Udemy by EsteemPCB aka Aviral Mishra.